AdobeDocs/analytics-2.0-apis/src/pages/guides/use-cases/media-edge/buffer-and-pause-timeline.md

 To view a use case example that includes two chapters separated by an ad break, see [Use case: Media Edge API Two Chapters Separated by an Ad Break](https://experienceleague.adobe.com)

-Media Edge APIs are built on the Adobe Experience Platform to provide media event tracking data within the framework of [XDM schemas](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html#:~:text=Experience%20Data%20Model%20(XDM)%2C,the%20power%20of%20digital%20experiences).
+Media Edge APIs are built on the Adobe Experience Platform to provide media event tracking data within the framework of [XDM schemas](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html).
 For more information, see the [Media Edge API overview](https://experienceleague.adobe.com/docs/experience-platform/edge-network-server-api/media-edge-apis/overview.html).

 <InlineAlert variant="info" slots="text" />

 Adobe may add optional request and response members (name/value pairs) to existing API objects at any time and without notice or changes in versioning.
 Adobe recommends that you refer to the API documentation of any third-party tool you integrate with our APIs so that such additions are ignored in processing if not understood.
 If implemented properly, such additions are non-breaking changes for your implementation.
 Adobe will not remove parameters or add required parameters without first providing standard notification through release notes.

+When creating a datastream, you can find the id

 ## Use case introduction

-For this session, you will need to make an API request for each action that you want to track.
-After [configuring a datastream](https://experienceleague.adobe.com/docs/experience-platform/datastreams/configure.html), you can begin tracking a session by providing the data stream ID in the following request:
+For this session, you want to make an API request for each action that you want to track.
+You have [configured a datastream](https://experienceleague.adobe.com/docs/media-analytics/using/implementation/edge-recommended/media-edge-sdk/implementation-edge.html?lang=en#configure-a-datastream-in-adobe-experience-platform) and captured its id.
+You need the datastream id in every request as the value for the `configId` request parameter, like in the `sessionStart` example.

 POST `https://edge.adobedc.net/ee-pre-prd/va/v1/sessionStart?configId={dataStreamID}`